-7. Related Party Transactions
+5. Related Party Transactions

-Joint Venture with TriArm Therapeutics/Eden BioCell
+Joint Venture regarding Eden BioCell

-On December 18, 2018, the Company and TriArm Therapeutics, Ltd., or TriArm, launched Eden BioCell, Ltd., or Eden BioCell, as a joint venture to lead commercialization of the Company's Sleeping Beauty-generated CAR-T therapies in the People's Republic of China (including Macau and Hong Kong), Taiwan and Korea.
+On December 18, 2018, the Company launched Eden BioCell, Ltd., or Eden BioCell, as a 50/50 joint venture with a company affiliated with the Chair of the Company's board of directors at that time, or Partner.
+Eden BioCell was formed to lead commercialization of the Company's Sleeping Beauty-generated CAR-T therapies in the People's Republic of China (including Macau and Hong Kong), Taiwan and Korea.
 The Company licensed to Eden BioCell the rights in Greater China for its third-generation Sleeping Beauty-generated CAR-T therapies targeting the CD19 antigen.
-Eden BioCell is owned equally by the Company and TriArm and the parties share decision-making authority.
-TriArm contributed \$10.0 million to Eden BioCell and has committed up to an additional \$25.0 million to this joint venture.
-TriArm also managed all clinical development in the territory pursuant to a master services agreement between TriArm and Eden BioCell.
-James Huang was the founder and serves as managing partner of Panacea Venture, which is an investor in TriArm.
-Mr. Huang is the Chair of the Company's board of directors and has been a director since July 2020.
-He also serves as a member of Eden BioCell's board of directors.
+The Partner contributed \$10.0 million to Eden BioCell and has committed up to an additional \$25.0 million to this joint venture.
+The Partner also managed all clinical development in the territory pursuant to a master services agreement between with Eden BioCell.

-For the three and six months ended June 30, 2023, Eden BioCell incurred a net loss and the Company continues to have no commitment to fund its operations.
-In September 2021, TriArm and Alaunos mutually agreed to dissolve the Eden BioCell joint venture.
+In September 2021, the Partner and Alaunos mutually agreed to dissolve the Eden BioCell joint venture.
 The joint venture agreement has been terminated and the Eden BioCell entity has been dissolved as of July 2023.
-Refer to Note 12, Joint Venture, for further details.